MTH548/MTH548/source/report_guide.rst

 Code sequencing
 ~~~~~~~~~~~~~~~

-All Python code in the report must be entered in such order that it can be read
+All Python code in the report must be presented in such order that it can be read
 and executed sequentially, from the beginning to the end of the report.
 For example,
 you should not use a Python function in your report prior to defining this function.